 You will need to:

-- Attend a minimum of 70% PICH learning seminars (1st Wednesday of month virtually via zoom).
+- Attend a minimum of 70% PICH learning seminars (usually 1st Wednesday of month, mostly virtual via zoom).

 - Meet your PICH mentor for a minimum of 3 meetings over the year.